Chances are you’re here reading about the CPRW because you’re new to resume writing and looking into what you need to get certified.

-The price of the study guide and examinations is $225, and applicants must demonstrate basic skills in resume writing before being approved to take the examination.
-An active membership with the PARW/CC is required to take the exam and subsequently “keep” the CPRW credential once obtained.
+The price of the study guide and examinations is $250, and applicants must demonstrate basic skills in resume writing before being approved to take the examination.

 Because the CPRW is both the most recognized designation in the industry and the most highly regarded, more resume writers pursue this certification than any other.
 This is both a good and bad situation for new CPRWs, because it means having a true industry-standard certification but may also mean not standing out from the crowd anymore.

-In addition to the CPRW designation, the PARW/CC also offers the following certifications:
+In addition to the CPRW certification, the Professional Association of Resume Writers and Career Coaches (PARW/CC) also offers the following certifications: